FengboMa/docs.spectraguru/docs/Analytics_Page/Clustermap.md

 ## Introduction

-Hierarchical Cluster Analysis (HCA) groups spectra by similarity and displays the result as a clustered heatmap or dendrogram.
+Hierarchically-clustered Heatmap groups spectra by similarity and displays the result as a clustered heatmap or dendrogram.
 In SpectraGuru, this feature uses Ward-linkage clustering to arrange similar spectra near each other.

 ## How to use